ClickHouse/ClickHouse/docs/en/functions/higher_order_functions.md

 ### arrayCumSum(\[func,\] arr1, ...)

-Returns the cummulative sum of the array obtained from the original application of the 'func' function to each element in the 'arr' array.
+Returns the cumulative sum of the array obtained from the original application of the 'func' function to each element in the 'arr' array.

 Example: